The Best College Payment Methods: From Savings to Scholarships

 Paying for college can be daunting, but like most big jobs, it becomes easier if you break it up into smaller pieces.
 In this case, that means spreading the task out over a period of many years and using a variety of methods to pay for higher education.

 Various college savings accounts have their place in the ultimate solution, and combining the power of several financial tools may enable you to cover the entire cost of a college education.

-Paying for college
+Paying for College

-Attend a private university and the price tag jumps to an average of $32,410, and that’s only tuition and fees.
-Room, board, books, health insurance and other costs can add significantly to the total cost of attendance.
-Multiply either number by four or more years, and the total becomes a huge financial burden for the typical family – especially if that family has more than one child.
+Attend a private university, and the price tag jumps to an average of $32,410, and that’s only tuition and fees.
+Room, board, books, health insurance, and other costs can add significantly to the total cost of attendance.
+Multiply either number by four or more years, and the total becomes a huge financial burden for the typical family, especially if that family has more than one child.

-There is a widely-accepted hierarchy of financial tools you can use to fund college costs.
+There is a widely accepted hierarchy of financial tools you can use to fund college costs.
 These are listed in order of the most cost-effective approach to the least: